Stephen, King of England

 The early years of Stephen's reign were largely successful, despite a series of attacks on his possessions in England and Normandy by David I of Scotland, Welsh rebels, and the Empress Matilda's husband Geoffrey Plantagenet, Count of Anjou.
 In 1138, the Empress's half-brother Robert of Gloucester rebelled against Stephen, threatening civil war.
 Together with his close advisor, Waleran de Beaumont, Stephen took firm steps to defend his rule, including arresting a powerful family of bishops.
 When the Empress and Robert invaded in 1139, Stephen was unable to crush the revolt rapidly, and it took hold in the south-west of England.
 Captured at the battle of Lincoln in 1141, he was abandoned by many of his followers and lost control of Normandy.
 He was freed only after his wife and William of Ypres, one of his military commanders, captured Robert at the Rout of Winchester, but the war dragged on for many years with neither side able to win an advantage.

 Stephen became increasingly concerned with ensuring that his son Eustace would inherit his throne.
 The King tried to convince the church to agree to crown Eustace to reinforce his claim.
-However, Pope Eugene III refused, and Stephen found himself in a sequence of increasingly bitter arguments with his senior clergy.
+Pope Eugene III refused, and Stephen found himself in a sequence of increasingly bitter arguments with his senior clergy.
 In 1153, the Empress's son Henry invaded England and built an alliance of powerful regional barons to support his claim for the throne.
 The two armies met at Wallingford, but neither side's barons were keen to fight another pitched battle.
 Stephen began to examine a negotiated peace, a process hastened by the sudden death of Eustace.
 Later in the year Stephen and Henry agreed to the Treaty of Winchester, in which Stephen recognised Henry as his heir in exchange for peace, passing over William, Stephen's second son.
 Stephen died the following year.
 Modern historians have extensively debated the extent to which his personality, external events, or the weaknesses in the Norman state contributed to this prolonged period of civil war.